-hazard specific boundary conditions for that mapping is also routinely done and mentioned in basic guidance.
+With respect to guidance on PSA on the international level, the approach of mapping hazard scenarios to existing initiating events (or defining new initiating events, if needed) is well described in e.g. SSG-3 [56].
+Consideration of hazard specific boundary conditions for that mapping is also routinely done and mentioned in basic guidance.
 No need for significant improvements in basic PSA guidance can be identified in that regard (a comparison of applications may be done in ASAMPSA_E).
-However, the accident highlighted the need for defining initiating events for risk sources other than the core (most importantly the spent fuel pool) and systematically mapping hazards to those initiating events for full power as well low power and shutdown operations Based on the authors' experiences, in particular national regulation and PSA guidance would benefit from improvements in that regard.
+However, the accident highlighted the need for defining initiating events for risk sources other than the core (most importantly the spent fuel pool) and systematically mapping hazards to those initiating events for full power as well low power and shutdown operations.
+Based on the authors' experiences, in particular national regulation and PSA guidance would benefit from improvements in that regard.